The Political and Economic Risks for Expats: Taxes in Portugal in 2025

 Likewise, companies—those led by foreigners—should stay alert.
 The step-by-step lowering of business taxes gives hope of saving money down the road.
 Yet, the slow rollout of these cuts and political uncertainties mean firms should hold off on big investments just because they expect to pay less tax.

-Wrapping Up: Promising Changes, but Stay Careful
+Wrapping Up: Promising Changes, but Stay Careful about

 To wrap up, Portugal’s 2025 fiscal reforms have potential but political and economic risks.
 The planned cuts in corporate tax and the “revival” of the NHR program might make Portugal more attractive to expats and companies, but this depends on proper implementation without political meddling.